Skip to main content

 • Workflow orchestration — Knowing when to let the agent run and when to intervene

-These are the competencies that [BridgeMind.ai](https://bridgemind.ai) identified as critical when designing Vibecademy's certification programs.
-BridgeMind operates as an agentic organization — every team uses AI agents as core infrastructure, not optional tooling.
-That operational experience shapes what gets taught.
+These are the competencies BridgeMind.ai treated as critical when designing Vibecademy's certifications.
+Every team at BridgeMind uses AI agents as core infrastructure, not optional tooling — and that experience shapes what gets taught.

 Agentic Coding in Production

-The gap between demo and production is where most practitioners struggle.
+The gap between demo and production is where most engineers struggle.
 Agentic coding works well for:

 • Feature development — New endpoints, components, and integrations